 This is one thing that you should always follow.
 Most startup entrepreneurs err here, as they delay payments to employees because of a cash crunch.
 Not only would your employees leave if that is the case, but they would also feel unengaged in the work they are currently doing for you.

-If you feel that you are running out of cash reserves, you should take an urgent small business loan or merchant cash advance to pay off the employees and be frugal with expenses to meet the repayment plan for the loan.
+If you feel that you are running out of cash reserves, you should take an urgent small business funding or merchant cash advance to pay off the employees and be frugal with expenses to meet the repayment plan for the funding.

 With all the tips above, you can surely manage your staff in a better manner to extract the best from them.